Lexington County Blowfish

-The Lexington County Blowfish are a summer collegiate baseball team in the Coastal Plain League.
-The team plays its home games at the Lexington County Baseball Stadium in unincorporated Lexington County, South Carolina (with an address in the town of Lexington).
+The Lexington County Blowfish are a summer collegiate baseball team in the Coastal Plain League (CPL).
+The team plays its home games at Lexington County Baseball Stadium in unincorporated Lexington County, South Carolina (with an address in the town of Lexington).
 The Blowfish first started competing in the CPL during the 2006 season.
-During their first year in existence, the Blowfish led the Coastal Plain League in attendance and was voted the Coastal Plain League Organization of the Year.
+During their first year in existence, the Blowfish led the CPL in attendance and was voted the CPL Organization of the Year.

 The Blowfish are known for their family-friendly fun at the ballpark and in the community.
 The organization offers all-you-can-eat ticket plans (including 5-game, 10-game and 15-game options), packaged with the team’s top theme nights and fireworks shows.

-Lexington County has been named the Coastal Plain League Organization of the Year three times (2022, 2015, 2006).
+Lexington County has been named the CPL Organization of the Year four times (2023, 2022, 2015, 2006).
+The Blowfish also won the league's Petitt Cup in 2012 and 2023.

-The Blowfish announced KC Brown as the team’s head coach prior to the 2023 season.
+The Blowfish promoted Michael Menhart to head coach prior to the 2025 season.

-The front office consists of team Co-owners Bill & Vicki Shanahan and General Manager Tony Baldwin.
+The front office consists of team Co-owners Bill & Vicki Shanahan, General Manager Tony Baldwin and Assistant General Manager Joey Norris.

 The Blowfish replaced the Capital City Bombers when professional baseball left Columbia after the 2004 season.
 The Blowfish moved from Columbia to Lexington County in 2014.
 The team is named after popular South Carolina band Hootie and the Blowfish.